 Contouring Facial Massage Roller

-Although at first glance contouring facial massage rollers may look like a set of the musical instrument, maracas, in fact, they perform many different functions–none of them musical, unfortunately!
-Like many facial massage tools, these are said to do everything from contour your jawline, tighten your skin, drain your lymph nodes, and even help with puffiness.
+Like many facial massage tools, contouring facial massage rollers are said to do everything from contour your jawline, tighten your skin, drain your lymph nodes, and even help with puffiness.

 Germanium Face Roller

 Germanium face rollers are made with stones infused with germanium powder, a chemical said to balance out harmful positive ions acquired from all the electronic equipment we use these days.
 Germanium face rollers claim to help everything from puffiness to lymphatic drainage to firming face muscles.

 If you happen to follow Lizzo, you might already be familiar with gua sha, a small tool that’s usually a jade or rose quartz.
 Said to help define areas of the face like the jaw, it’s been used for centuries to help improve the skin.